 Homework: Giving your best effort on homework is the single best thing you can do to help your mathematics.
-As such, the homework will submitted using the WebAssign software and will count for a significant portion of the grade (18%).
+As such, the homework will be submitted through the Enhanced WebAssign software and will count for a significant portion of the grade (18%).
 The Tutoring Connection on the main campus also has qualified tutors who can work with you on a regular basis.

 Tests.
-There will be four (4) multiple choice tests given during the semester.
+There will be two (2) multiple choice tests given during the semester.
 There will be no make-up tests.
 Any missed test will receive the score of "0".
 See Final Exam below.
 Tests may be taken early.
 The average on all tests will count as 60% of the course grade.